pwall567/textmatcher/README.md

 ### `getResultLength`

-This gets the first character of the most recent match or skip as a `CharSequence` (this is slightly more efficient than getting the result as a `String`, for those cases where a `CharSequence` is equally useful):
+This gets the length of the most recent match or skip:

 - `int getResultLength()`